9Erza/CS2-Optimization-Guide/README.md

 <summary><h2>🖥️ Section 2: Windows Settings & Optimizations</h2></summary>

 ### Overview
-This section examines the performance impact of built-in Windows 11 system features: Hardware-Accelerated GPU Scheduling (HAGS), Windows Game Mode, and Core Isolation (Virtualization-Based Security / Memory Integrity).
-We will compare each feature in an ON vs OFF state to determine the optimal configuration for raw frame throughput and frametime stability.
+This section examines the performance impact of built-in Windows 11 system features: Hardware-Accelerated GPU Scheduling (HAGS), Windows Game Mode, Core Isolation (Virtualization-Based Security / Memory Integrity), and Windows Power Plans.
+We will compare each feature to determine the optimal configuration for raw frame throughput and frametime stability.

 ---